-The master unit is a rack-based modular platform that allows configurations for different needs and a future-proof design.
+The master unit, sometimes also referred to as modular headend, is a rack-based modular platform that allows configurations for different needs and a future-proof design.
 It is connected to the signal source and hosts the supervision module for the management of the DAS components.

 Remote units (RUs) are distributed throughout the territory to be served.
-RUs are self-contained and provide signal distribution to a range of both indoor and outdoor antennas.
+RUs are selfcontained and provide signal distribution to a range of both indoor and outdoor antennas.
 A single master unit supports all classes of RUs, from low power to ultra high power.